CammiePone/Planning-Docs/Cammies-Combat-Tweaks.md

 ## Swords
 - [x] Sword sweeping happens even if you miss an attack
+  - [x] Sweeping Edge 3 multiplier is 100% base damage instead of 75%
 - [x] Increased attack reach (from 3 to 4)

 ## Tridents